sanchitdilipjain/aws-elemental-mediaconvert/docs/index.md

 **Introduction**

 - AWS Elemental MediaConvert is a file-based video transcoding service with broadcast-grade functionality.
-It offers to easily generate on-demand video (VOD) content for transmit and multiscreen distribution at a larger scale.
+It offers to easily generate on-demand video (VOD) content for transmitting and multiscreen distribution at a larger scale.
-- The service concat advanced video and audio functionality via an UI with pay-as-you-go pricing.
-This service also allow on delivering compelling media experiences without having to worry about the criticality of building and operating your own video processing infrastructure.
+- The service merges advanced video and audio functionality via a UI with pay-as-you-go pricing.
+This service also allows for delivering compelling media experiences without having to worry about the criticality of building and operating your own video processing infrastructure.
 - Below are the different features of AWS Elemental Mediaconvert

   - Broadcast Capabilities for Video-on-Demand Content